Amazon launches its two HDX Kindle Fires and the new basic HD 7" family tablet

 I've verified that the new tablets do not have the wonderful earlier micro-HDMI port for direct connection to an HDTV set (whether in a hotel while traveling or on TV's in the homes of others where videoclips and photos can be shared that way).

 I've been able to use the HDMI-out with any tablet material, including web browsing and tablet movies, and I don't have Playstations or Samsung TVs, so that's a loss for 1-cable, shared use of viewing with others in the area or in relaxed state in a lounger when viewing material on the larger screen.
 I wouldn't be buying a Samsung TV for the Second Screen feature.
-However, we can use a Miracast-adapter for wireless HDMI-out that will mirror the tablet screen rather than act as a second screen as the Amazon 'Fling' technology allows.
+However, we can use a Miracast-adapter on the HDX tablets for wireless HDMI-out that will mirror the tablet screen rather than act as a second screen as the Amazon 'Fling' technology allows.
 Amazon is said to be working with other makers on all these features.

 It's one reason for some to keep or even get the lower-cost Kindle Fire HD - 1st Generation tablet starting at $